-- 1. The lab book is durable, you will have to use it during the entire study. - a.
-Use an A4 sized, ruled hard cover notebook.
-The first lab book will be handed out at the first course you have to use it, a new one can be bought at BeeVee. - b.
-Write with a ballpoint pen (non-erasable). - c.
-Never use loose pieces of paper. - 2.
-The lab book is legible, work neatly. - a.
-Do not work on scratch paper first, but write everything immediately, and readable, in the lab book. - b.
-If scratch paper is really necessary, use the left pages of the lab book.
-On the right pages the information can be copied in a legible way. - c.
-Make corrections neatly by drawing a line though your mistake.
-Do not erase your mistake. - d.
-In case of lack of space, refer to a correct clause by using an asterisk (). - 3.
-The lab book is well organised, others should also be able to find what they are looking for. - a.
-Use page numbers. - b.
-Make a table of contents on the first few pages.
-Name the experiments and courses in the first column and associated page numbers in the second column.
+- o The lab book is durable, you will have to use it during the entire study - Use an A4 sized, ruled hard cover notebook.
+The first lab book will be handed out at the first course you have to use it, a new one can be bought at BeeVee - Write with a ballpoint pen (non-erasable) - Never use loose pieces of paper - o The lab book is legible, work neatly. - Do not work on scratch paper first, but write everything immediately, and readable, in your lab book - If scratch paper is really necessary, use the left pages of the lab book.
+On the right pages the information can be copied in a legible way - Make corrections neatly by drawing a line though your mistake.
+Do not erase it. - In case of lack of space, refer to a correct clause by using an asterisk () - The lab book is well organised.
+One should be able to find what they are looking for. - Use page numbers - Make a table of contents on the first few pages.
+Name the experiments and courses in the first column and associated page numbers in the second column

-c.
-You can choose to start each new experiment on a new page.
+Write the experiments in chronological order (e.g. experiment #1 protocol on page 3 and the results on page 15, with in between the protocols of other experiments).
+If you refer to these page numbers correctly in your table of contents, this is no problem at all.
+You can also choose to start each new experiment on a new page.
 In that case, you need to reserve enough space for each experiment.
 However, it can be difficult to estimate the number of pages needed per experiment in advance.
-Therefore, you can also choose to write the experiments in chronological order (e.g. experiment #1 protocol on page 3 and the results on page 15, with in between the protocols of other experiments).
-If you refer to these page numbers correctly in your table of contents, this is no problem at all.